avinsit123/Keyphrase-Generation-GANs/README.md

 # Keyphrase-Generation-GANs
 Contains code for generating key phrases using GANs

+## Instructions
+Download the following <a href="https://drive.google.com/drive/folders/1YIJOAAR8rK8oiAfPK-5aJwgwlmw0uie_?usp=sharing"> data folder </a> and <a href="https://drive.google.com/drive/folders/1jGLB30qPVh7q-ozbSL5ye_ZLtj5jfDiy?usp=sharing-"> Model checkpoints folder </a> and unzip it and insert it in this repo in your local system.The Data Folder contains around 2000 samples from the kp20k data folder .
+In order to train the Discriminator run hierarchal_attention_Discriminator_training.py .
+All the Discriminator checkpoints will be created in the folder Discriminator_checkpts .
+You can test the strength of the Dicriminator by hierarchal_attention_Discriminator_training_f1score.py.Currently the program supports running on cuda.

 <ol>

 <li> <b> Discriminator_individual.py : </b> A Discriminator which only identifies keyphrases as human readable or not human readable.</li>